-The first phase of the NHS COVID-19 vaccination programme has started in the UK.
-Patients will be called for vaccination in priority list order:
+The NHS COVID-19 vaccination programme is well underway, with patients called for vaccination in priority list order:

 - residents in a care home for older adults and their carers